Calculate homicide arrest rates

 - In the Contents pane, right-click Homicide Area Data and choose Attribute Table.

-- In the table, click the empty cell next to the seventh entry, Buffalo.
+- In the table, click the row number for Buffalo to select it.

 The entire row is highlighted.
 Based on the table, the area where all homicides occur in Buffalo has a Black population of 32 percent, compared to 75 percent in the unsolved homicide area.
 Additionally, this area has a wealth index of 49, compared to 29 in the unsolved homicide area.
 These findings suggest that homicides tend to go unsolved in areas that are poorer and have a larger Black population.